FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Is burn rate the same as cash flow?

 Not exactly.
 Cash flow is the full picture of cash in and out.
-Burn rate specifically refers to the net rate of cash depletion — how fast your reserves are shrinking.
+The burn rate specifically refers to the net rate of cash depletion — how fast your reserves are shrinking.
 For the full breakdown of inflows minus outflows, see how to calculate net cash flow.

 What is burn multiple and how does it relate to burn rate?